14sudharsan/MacAddress/README.md

 It will automatically download docker image from docker hub and it will prompt

+# if you want to print precisely companyName follow below step

+Enter the MacAddress : 34:02:86:6b:ef:0e

+Enter Apikey : kindly enter valid api key

+Enter the Field Name example vendorDetails (or)  with subfield vendorDetails.companyName : vendorDetails.companyName

+# Intel Corp

-# if you want to print vendordetails follow below step
+ if you want to print vendordetails follow below step

  Enter the MacAddress : 34:02:86:6b:ef:0e